 Teeth cleanings should not hurt at your dental appointment.
-If a patient feels sensitivity or pain during a cleaning, it is normally due to unhealthy gums or decay that is present.
+If a patient feels sensitivity or pain during cleaning, it is normally due to unhealthy gums or decay that is present.
 If a patient is normally sensitive, we recommend using sensitive toothpaste or purchasing toothpaste with extra fluoride.
-We offer Clinpro toothpaste for $22.
+We offer Clinpro toothpaste for an additional cost.
 Every hygienist has a different touch, so if you prefer a softer touch, let us know.
 We can make sure to put you with the right hygienist, or to just let your hygienist know your preference in technique.
 If you are sensitive in an area, we can also numb that area or be extra careful around that area during your teeth cleaning.

 How Long Does It Take To Have Your Teeth Cleaned At The Dentist?

 Adult dental cleaning appointments with exams and x-rays are scheduled for about an hour.
 If a patient is just getting a cleaning with an exam and x-rays, then it will only be scheduled for about 30 minutes.
 Kids twelve and under typically only take 30 minutes for a full dental cleaning appointment with an exam and x-rays.
 Teenage kids’ scheduled times will range depending on the patient.
 They range from 40 minutes to an hour.

 If you are getting a deep cleaning, also known as periodontal treatment, times will vary.
 For this type of cleaning to treat gum disease, all four areas of your mouth will have to be numb for the cleaning.
 Some patients prefer to do a quadrant at a time, which takes about 30–40 minutes.
 Some choose to do one side of the mouth at a time, which is about an hour.
 If someone decides to do the entire mouth at one time, it could take 90–120 minutes.
 This is not usually recommended since your entire mouth will be numb for a few hours and could cause slight discomfort.